lumicks/pylake/docs/examples/kon/kon.rst

 The binding time is 32 seconds with a 95% confidence interval of (21,46).

+Compare value between experiments with the same protein concentration in the flow cell.
 If you would like to compute the dissociation constant and compare to bulk experiments, the concentration has to be determined.